 A preferable definition allows the diagnosis of cervical insufficiency during any pregnancy.
 Using this definition, cervical insufficiency is defined by TVU cervical length <25 mm and/or advanced cervical changes on physical examination before 24 weeks of gestation in women with either:

 •One or more prior pregnancy losses/births at 14 to 36 weeks, and/or

 ●For women with two or more consecutive prior second trimester pregnancy losses or three or more early preterm births who have risk factors for cervical insufficiency and in whom other causes of preterm birth have been excluded, we recommend history-indicated cerclage (Grade 1B).
 (See 'Candidates for history-indicated cerclage' above.)

 ●For women with suspected cervical insufficiency and prior early preterm birth who do not meet criteria for history-indicated cerclage, sonographic surveillance should be started early in pregnancy (eg, 14 to 16 weeks).
 We suggest cerclage for women who develop a short cervix (<25 mm) before 24 weeks (Grade 2B).
 (See 'Candidates for ultrasound surveillance and possible ultrasound indicated cerclage' above.)
 Vaginal progesterone administration or placement of a pessary are alternative approaches.
 (See "Progesterone supplementation to reduce the risk of spontaneous preterm birth", section on 'Short cervix in current pregnancy' and 'Pessary' above.)

-●We recommend progesterone supplementation for women with singleton gestations and a history of spontaneous preterm birth (Grade 1B).
+●We recommend progesterone supplementation for women with a history of spontaneous preterm birth (Grade 1B).
 (See "Progesterone supplementation to reduce the risk of spontaneous preterm birth".)

 All topics are updated as new information becomes available.
 Our peer review process typically takes one to six weeks depending on the issue.